Office of Critical Infrastructure Protection and Emergency Preparedness: History

 Canada's civil defence measures evolved over time.
 As with many other matters in Canada, responsibility is shared between the federal and provincial government.
-The first post-WWII civil defence co-ordinator was appointed in October 1948 "to supervise the work of federal, provincial and municipal authorities in planning for public air-raid shelters, emergency food and medical supplies, and the evacuation of likely target areas".
+The first post-WWII civil defence co-ordinator, Major-General F.F.
+Worthington, was appointed in October 1948 "to supervise the work of federal, provincial and municipal authorities in planning for public air-raid shelters, emergency food and medical supplies, and the evacuation of likely target areas".
+Civil Defence in Canada was originally under the authority of the Department of National Defence however, in 1951, civil defence operations were made the responsibility of the Department of National Health and Welfare.
+This change was the result of two of federal-provincial conferences, where the two levels of government agreed to share responsibility for civil defence.